India

 A brief overview of Harvard activities, safety & security, health, cultural, and outbound immigration considerations

-Registered Trips in 2023
+Registered Trips in 2024

 In-Country Offices

 India is a frequent destination for Harvard affiliates to study, research, and attend symposia, and it consistently ranks in the top 10 registered locations for Harvard travelers.
 It’s also home to The Lakshmi Mittal and Family South Asia Institute’s regional office in New Delhi, the Harvard T.H.
 Chan School of Public Health’s India Research Center in Mumbai, and Harvard Business School’s India Research Center in Mumbai, along with numerous other activities.
 Through our Harvard Global India entity, we’re able to provide international office administration, employment, and gift and grant administration to facilitate interdisciplinary research, programming, and scholarly and cultural exchange for Harvard affiliates.
+The offices in India represent three of Harvard’s 20+ global offices that support the University's faculty, students, and researchers in their worldwide work and connect local individuals, organizations, and alumni to Harvard.

 At Harvard and in India, The Mittal Institute engages in interdisciplinary research to advance and deepen the understanding of critical issues in South Asia and its relationship with the world.
 The T.H.
 Chan School’s India Research Center supports the development of India’s health workforce through research, training, and communicating public health knowledge, and HBS’ India Research Center supports the development of case studies, research projects, executive education programs, and building intellectual capital on the region.
+And each year, anywhere from 500-800 Indian students and scholars study at Harvard.

 The information below is a high-level summary and is not all encompassing.
 Situations on the ground can change rapidly.
-We encourage you to review the additional resources and utilize your Harvard network to learn more.
+We encourage you to review the additional resources and utilize your Harvard network and the offices in India to learn more.
 You can also schedule a consultation with us if you’d like to discuss the safety and security or operational matters unique to you and your travel or project.
 We’ll work with you to minimize risks and help you make informed decisions about your travel and activities.

 Safety & Security